Veggie Bean Soup with Roasted Lemon

 Preheat oven to broil.
 Place the four lemon halves face-down on the baking sheet.
 Roast for 20-25 minutes, or until the bottoms are golden brown on the edges.
 Set aside to cool.

 Meanwhile, heat a large pot over medium-high heat.
 Once hot, add oil.
 Add onion and saute for 4 minutes.
 Then add garlic, celery and carrots and saute for another 6 minutes until softened.
-Add 1/2 teaspoon of salt and red chili flakes to the vegetable mixture.
+Add 1/2 teaspoon of salt and red pepper flakes to the vegetable mixture.
 Pour in the vegetable stock, add thyme sprigs and bay leaves.
 Cover with a lid and bring to a boil.

 Once the stock is boiling, add the orecchiette pasta to the pot.
 Give it a stir to distribute the noodles.
 Cook for 8 minutes uncovered, then add romano beans.
 Cook for another 4-5 minutes, or until the orecchiette noodles are el dente.